Williston, North Dakota

 Williston is a city in and the county seat of Williams County, North Dakota, United States.
-The 2020 census gave its population as 29,160, making Williston the sixth-largest city in North Dakota.
+The 2020 census gave its population as 29,160, making Williston the sixth-most populous city in North Dakota.
 The city's population nearly doubled between 2010 and 2020, due largely to the North Dakota oil boom.

-Williston's newspaper is the daily Williston Herald.
+Williston's newspaper is the weekly Williston Herald.
 Williston is the home of Williston State College and the Miss North Dakota Scholarship Pageant.

 History

 Founded in 1887, Williston was named for Daniel Willis James, a merchant and capitalist, by his friend, railroad magnate James J. Hill.

+In 1907 Williston was the site of a rolling cyclone that killed two people.

 Geography

-Williston is located at the crossroads of U.S. Highways 2 and 85, near the confluence of the Yellowstone and Missouri rivers, at the upper end of the Lake Sakakawea reservoir.
+Williston is located at the crossroads of U.S. Highways 2 and 85, near the confluence of the Yellowstone and Missouri rivers, at the upper end of the Lake Sakakawea.

-According to the United States Census Bureau, the city has a total area of 25.875 sqmi, of which 25.734 sqmi is land and 0.141 sqmi is water.
+According to the United States Census Bureau, the city has an area of 25.875 sqmi, of which 25.734 sqmi is land and 0.141 sqmi is water.

 The municipality is 18 mi from the Montana-North Dakota border and 60 mi from the Canadian border.